 If you don’t add the cinnamon, these guys also make pretty good “bread” for a breakfast sandwich with eggs and bacon.
 Also, try adding bananas, blueberries, etc. for some fun pancake variations!

-- Grease griddle or skillet with coconut oil or butter
+- Grease skillet or griddle with 1 Tablespoon coconut oil or butter.

-- Use a ¼ cup measure to spoon pancakes onto cooking surface
+- Use a ¼ cup measure to scoop batter onto cooking surface.

 - Cook approximately 2-3 minutes per side until it bubbles and is easy to flip.
 These do take a little longer than "regular" pancakes, so don't rush them!